Catherine Wolfram: Rural electrification in developing countries

 Wolfram has conducted a number of studies regarding energy demand in the developing world.
 She argued that the forecasts for energy demand in the emerging economies of the world are understated and that these countries will play a major role in driving medium-run growth in energy consumption.

 Wolfram conducted a study on electrification for under grid households in rural Kenya.
 She provided evidence for low electrification rates despite the investments in grid infrastructure.

 Privatization and restructuring in the US and UK

 Wolfram published a paper in 1999 regarding the duopoly power in the British electricity spot market and presented the results of an empirical study that indicated the prices to be higher than the marginal costs but still lower than the range predicted by most theoretical models.
 She also provided possible explanations for the observed price levels.

 In mid 2000s, Wolfram authored a paper assessing the impact of electricity industry restructuring on generating plant operating efficiency using the plant-level data.
 Her study indicated that the largest reductions in nonfuel operating expenses and employment were experienced by the investor-owned utility plants in restructured environments.
 Wolfram's study on cost minimization in regulated environments indicated modest medium-term efficiency benefits from replacing regulated monopoly with a market-based industry structure.

+Public service

+Wolfram entered public service in March 2021 when she was appointed Deputy Assistant Secretary for Climate and Energy Economics at the United States Department of the Treasury, where she served until October 2022.
+During her tenure at the U.S. Treasury Department, Wolfram was instrumental in the development and implementation of a global oil price cap on Russian crude oil, set at $60 per barrel, in response to Russian invasion of Ukraine.
+The measure was a novel sanctioning tool that aimed to simultaneously maintain Russian oil in the global market while cutting its revenues, a dual strategy that proved successful.
+Wolfram, who specializes in energy economics, was integral in formulating this approach.